pingcap/docs-cn/reference/system-databases/inspection-result.md

 * `RULE`: The name of the diagnosis rule.
 Currently, the following rules are available:
     * `config`: The consistency check of configuration.
 If the same configuration is inconsistent on different instances, a `warning` diagnosis result is generated.
     * `version`: The consistency check of version.
 If the same version is inconsistent on different instances, a `warning` diagnosis result is generated.
-    * `current-load`: If the current system load is too high, the corresponding `warning` diagnosis result is generated.
+    * `node-load`: If the current system load is too high, the corresponding `warning` diagnosis result is generated.
     * `critical-error`: Each module of the system defines critical errors.
 If a critical error exceeds the threshold within the corresponding time period, a warning diagnosis result is generated.
     * `threshold-check`: The diagnosis system checks the thresholds of a large number of metrics.
 If a threshold is exceeded, the corresponding diagnosis information is generated.
 * `ITEM`: Each rule diagnoses different items.
 This field indicates the specific diagnosis items corresponding to each rule.
 * `TYPE`: The instance type of the diagnosis.
 The optional values are `tidb`, `pd`, and `tikv`.
 * `INSTANCE`: The specific address of the diagnosed instance.
+* `STATUS_ADDRESS`: The HTTP API service address of the instance.
 * `VALUE`: The value of a specific diagnosis item.
 * `REFERENCE`: The reference value (threshold value) for this diagnosis item.
 If the difference between `VALUE` and the threshold is very large, the corresponding diagnosis information is generated.
 * `SEVERITY`: The severity level.
 The optional values are `warning` and `critical`.